 Looks like it takes an asylum visit and some lineup changes to kick things up a notch.
 After the two somewhat swell deliveries Lacuna Coil mustered before, the band now lets loose their newest full length album Delirium this spring 2016 with renewed gusto.
 And it is some gusto, I can tell ya.

-Then talking about lineup-changes: It seems ghosts are playing guitars these days at Lacuna Coil.
+It seems ghosts are playing guitars these days at Lacuna Coil.
 At the very beginning of 2016, the band announced that Marco Biazzi left the band.
-Now it appears they have Diego Cavallotti under contract as a live act, the very same also providing solos and stuff on Ultima Ratio and My Demons on the record itself.
+Now it appears they have Diego Cavallotti under contract as a live act.
+The very same also providing solos and stuff on Ultima Ratio and My Demons on the record itself.

 There are still more suspected ethereal beings playing guitar on this record.
 And – for sure – Lacuna Coil plugged the hole that appeared with the departure of Pizza Migliore by employing a gazillion of guest players.
 Myles Kennedy, Mark Vollelunga, Alessandro La Porta, Marco Barusso, all contributing their grain of salt.
 Now, this Tower of Babylon adds some real spice to the record.
 The future will tell what will happen as things progress with the selection of the new guitar wizard(s).